 Should my baby have the usual immunisations?

 In Australia, between 1990 and 2015 approximately 5,000 babies died suddenly and unexpectedly.
-Baby deaths attributed to SUDI have fallen by 85% and it is estimated that 9,967 infant lives have been saved as a result of the infant safe sleeping campaigns.
+Baby deaths attributed to SUDI have fallen by 85% and it is estimated that over 10,0000 infant lives have been saved as a result of the infant safe sleeping campaigns.

 The Safe Sleeping program is based on strong scientific evidence, has been developed in consultation with major health authorities, SUDI researchers and paediatric experts in Australia and overseas, and meets the National Health & Medical Research Council rules for strong evidence.

-For further information visit the Red Nose website at rednose.com.au or phone Red Nose on 1300 998 698.
+For further information visit the Red Nose website at rednose.org.au or phone Red Nose on 1300 998 698.

 The Immunise Australia Program website will provide you with more information to help you to make informed decisions: www.immunise.health.gov.au